javanhut/genesys/docs/tui.md

 - Error messages display inline
 - No API calls made until you navigate to a screen

+## Multi-Region Discovery

+EC2 instance discovery automatically scans all AWS regions in parallel to find instances across your entire account.
+This includes:

+**Supported Regions:**
+- US: us-east-1, us-east-2, us-west-1, us-west-2
+- Europe: eu-west-1, eu-west-2, eu-west-3, eu-central-1, eu-central-2, eu-north-1, eu-south-1, eu-south-2
+- Asia Pacific: ap-northeast-1, ap-northeast-2, ap-northeast-3, ap-southeast-1, ap-southeast-2, ap-southeast-3, ap-southeast-4, ap-south-1, ap-south-2, ap-east-1
+- Other: ca-central-1, sa-east-1, af-south-1, me-south-1, me-central-1, il-central-1

+**How It Works:**
+1. When you navigate to EC2 Instances, Genesys queries all regions in parallel
+2. Results are aggregated and displayed with the region column
+3. Regions that are not enabled for your account are silently skipped
+4. The scan typically completes in 2-5 seconds

+**Note:** Only non-terminated instances (running, stopped, pending, stopping) are shown.

 ## Common Workflows

 ### Check EC2 Status